okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/users/index.md

 `profile` and `credentials` can be updated independently or together with a single request.

->**Note:** The User Type of a user cannot be changed.
+>**Note:** Currently, the User Type of a user cannot be changed.
 If the Request Parameters include the `type` element from the [User Model](#user-model), the value must match the existing type of the user.
 To change a User's type, the User object must be deleted and recreated with the desired Type.

 ##### Response Parameters